ashley-yihui-lee/taiwan-food/README.md

-# Will Taiwan Starve Under a Chinese Blockade?
+# Taiwan’s Food Security Under a Potential Chinese Blockade

 This scrollytelling project explores Taiwan’s food security in the face of a potential Chinese blockade.
 It combines official data, multimedia elements, and visual storytelling to examine the island’s reliance on food imports and its preparedness for crisis scenarios.
+View the full project [here](https://ashley-yihui-lee.github.io/taiwan-food).

 ---